sabit007/gemma-hackathon/README.md

-# KothaKhata
+# ShohojHishab

 **Voice-first bookkeeping for local shop owners, powered by Gemma.**

-KothaKhata (কথা খাতা — "spoken ledger") lets small shop owners (*mudi dokan* / *dokandar*) log daily sales and customer credit (*baki*) simply by speaking, in Bangla, the way they already talk to their customers — no typing, no forms, no app literacy required.
+ShohojHishab (সহজ হিসাব — "easy accounting") lets small shop owners (*mudi dokan* / *dokandar*) log daily sales and customer credit (*baki*) simply by speaking, in Bangla, the way they already talk to their customers — no typing, no forms, no app literacy required.

 Built for **Build With Gemma @ Bangladesh** — Track 6: Native Audio & Voice.